 B. Sanctions.
 The purpose of the College's response to a finding of HDSM is to eliminate it, prevent reoccurrences, and remedy its effects.
 Given their role as the decision-makers in the complaint resolution process, if a majority of Hearing Panel members conclude that a preponderance of the evidence supports a finding of HDSM under this Policy, they may recommend sanctions.
-When the Respondent is a faculty member, the Dean of the Faculty will consider the recommendations of the Hearing Panel, and after conferring with the Assigned Coordinator, will determine sanctions to be applied.
-Procedures in complaints involving faculty that include potential sanctions up to suspension or termination are addressed in Article VII.
+The Assigned Coordinator will consider these recommendations and then determine sanctions to be applied to the Respondent.

 Sanctions may be one of multiple College responses to acts of HDSM.
 Others may include educational interventions, changes in campus security practices - including increased monitoring of the location(s) where HDSM occurred.
 Sanctions adopted following a finding of HDSM will depend upon the nature and gravity of the charges, any record of prior discipline for HDSM, or both.
 If there is no appeal, sanctions will take effect immediately.
 In the case of an appeal, sanctions will not be effective until the resolution of the appeal.
-An exception to this Policy will apply if the Dean of Faculty concludes that in order to protect the welfare of the Complainant or the College community it is advisable for any sanctions on a faculty-Respondent to be effective immediately and to continue in effect until the appeal process is concluded.
+An exception to this Policy will apply if the Vice President for Business Affairs and Finance concludes that in order to protect the welfare of the Complainant or the College community it is advisable for any sanctions on a staff-Respondent to be effective immediately and to continue in effect until the appeal process is concluded.

-Sanctions applied to faculty-Respondents may include: issuing a no-contact order to the Respondent, a change in the Respondent's office location, mandated counseling, and/or educational sanctions (e.g., bias awareness training).
+Sanctions applied to staff-Respondents may include: issuing a no-contact order to the Respondent, a change in the Respondent's office location, mandated counseling, and/or educational sanctions (e.g., bias awareness training), suspension, or termination from employment.
+Sanctions applied to third-party respondents may include no trespass orders for College-owned property.
 Once sanctions have been determined, the Assigned Coordinator will simultaneously notify the Complainant and the Respondent of the outcome of the hearing and sanctions imposed in writing.
 The full Hearing Panel report will follow.

-C. Accommodations and Corrective Action.
+- C. Accommodations and Corrective Action.
 Once the hearing has concluded, and if there has been a finding of HDSM the Assigned Coordinator will meet with the Complainant to determine what, if any accommodations should be made.
 The Assigned Coordinator will notify the Complainant in writing of the accommodations the College will provide.
 If any of these accommodations affect the Respondent, the Assigned Coordinator will notify the Respondent in writing.
-Any party may request, and the Assigned Coordinator may provide, additional accommodations or support services as warranted following the adjudication of a formal complaint.

-D. Preventing Retaliation.
+Any party may request, and the Assigned Coordinator may provide, additional accommodations or support services as warranted following the adjudication of a formal complaint. - D. Preventing Retaliation.
 Retaliation includes intimidation, threats, or coercion of individuals for the purpose of interfering with any rights or privileges under this Policy, or because an individual has made a report or complaint under this Policy or has participated, or refused to participate in any manner in a HDSM investigation or hearing.